Nazulka/Poster-Panda/README.md

 ## Features
 ___
 ### Implemented Features
-The website consists of 7 apps: bag, checkout, home, products, profiles, reviews and wishlist.

-- [x] **Features available accross all pages**
-* **Navigation Bar**
+* **Header**
-  * Responsive Navigation Bar was created using Bootstrap Navbar-extended class.
-It displays the website's logo on the left and on the right navigation links to the "Home", "Glossary", "Log In" and "Sign Up" Pages when the user is not logged in.
+* Header is available accross all pages and features navigation menu, website logo, search bar, My Bag, My Account and My Favourites links.
+* Responsive main navigation bar was created using Bootstrap Navbar and is designed to collapse into a hamburger menu on medium and smaller screen sizes.
+* Bag and Account icons remain always visible to the user, and on large screens users also able to see bag total, to keep informed on how much they are spending.
-  * Brand Logo also serves as link to the Home Page, which is particularly convenient when accessing the site on smaller screen size devices.
+* Brand Logo is centered and visible on all screen sizes and serves as a link to the Home Page, which is particularly convenient when accessing the site on smaller screen size devices.
-  * On screen sizes below 992px navbar is hidden and slide out menu comes into effect, which collapses into a hamburger menu bar when closed.
+* My Account is a dropdown menu that displays links to the Register and Log In pages for all unauthorised / guest users; My Profile, My Wishlist and Logout for authorised users and an additional Product Management link for an admin user.

+* **Footer**
+* Responsive Footer is visible on Home Page and contains website motto, delivery information and social media icons.
+Icons are hoverable to let users know they are clickable and linked to the external websites and open in new tabs when clicked.
+* Copyright section is directly below the Footer and contains Copyright information.

+* **